Digital Nomad Visas

-The Czech Republic offers one of the hardest digital nomad visas to obtain, but it’s still not impossible.
+The Czech Republic offers one of the hardest digital nomad residency to obtain, but it’s still not impossible.
 You’ll be able to live in the country for a year on the visa, however, you are also allowed one extension if you want to lengthen your stay.
 The catch is that you need to have experience or qualifications to work in a certain industry in the country.
 You’ll also need to book a year of accommodation in advance.

-Portugal Digital Nomad Visa
+Digital Nomad Visa Portugal

 Portugal has grown from Europe’s forgotten western frontier to a bustling tourist hub over the past decade.
 Lisbon and Porto bustle with life, and much of this is thanks to the digital nomad and start-up communities.
 Madeira, an autonomous island off the coast of Africa, is also a growing remote worker hub.

 Thankfully the Portuguese government has recognised how important digital nomads are for the economy, so they now offer one of the easiest digital nomad visas to obtain in the world.
 You only need to be earning at least €600 per month.
-It’s also the only digital nomad visa that offers a route to citizenship.
+It’s also the only remote work visa that offers a route to citizenship.
 Once you’ve stayed in the country for five years (and learned Portuguese), you can apply for permanent residency.

 Nestled in the Caucasus mountains, Georgia is a small country with a fascinating history.
 Once a major stop on the silk roads, it was also once part of the Soviet Union.
 These days it is home to one of the most unique cultures in the world.
 The culinary scene is also a must experience with hearty dishes to keep you full for cheap.